sp65286/Audio-Level-Meter/README.md

 # Decibel Meter

-A real-time desktop audio level monitor built with Python and Tkinter.
+A real-time desktop audio level monitor built with Python and Tkinter for Macos.
 Displays live dBFS readings, a color-coded level bar with peak hold, and automatic loudness classification.

 ## Screenshot